BoyeonY/BoyeonY.github.io/index.md

 ### 2. Android Projects

 ## 1) Mobile Simple Calculator
-      Simple Calculator for Android device.
+   This is a simple calculator for Android device.
    * Used skills
       Java, Android Studio

  ```
       *Functions
       1. Basic operations. ( Addition, Substraction, Division, Multiplication)